7 Ways to Celebrate Women’s Health & Fitness Day

 - Be Active by attending a fitness class

 Zumba, Pilates, Yoga, Barre – try a new fitness class or go to one you love.
 Yoga can provide physical and mental benefits by relieving chronic pain and help you manage stress.
 High Intensity Interval Training classes such as Zumba, Pilates and Barre are great for reducing blood pressure and burning calories in a short amount of time.
-Check out fitness classes near your home or work for easy access!
+Check out fitness classes online for easy access!

 - Be Healthy by getting your thyroid checked